 Diversification includes the conversion of a 17th century tythe barn into a wedding and corporate events venue, and horse liveries.
 Minette co-founded the campaigning initiatives 'Ladies in Beef' and the 'Great British Beef Week'.

-She has been an NFU member from grassroots through to County Chairman; she served as Wiltshire’s Council delegate and also as Regional Board Chairman for the South West.
+She has been an NFU member from grassroots through to County Chair; she served as Wiltshire’s Council delegate and also as Regional Board Chair for the South West.
 Minette has also been a member of NFU Governance Board and served as NFU Deputy President for four years from 2014 to 2018, before being elected as president in February 2018.
 Minette is also a Trustee of Farm Africa and was made a Deputy Lieutenant to Her Majesty Queen Elizabeth in 2021.